 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss art.
+Our guest today is a teenager from Russia and we are going to discuss school relationships.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Keeping fit without a gym».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Keeping fit without a gym”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two ways to exercise;
+- mention the advantages (1–2) of the two ways to keep fit;

-- mention the disadvantages (1–2) of the two ways to exercise;
+- mention the disadvantages (1–2) of the two ways to keep fit;

-- express your opinion on the subject of the project – which way of exercise you would prefer and why.
+- express your opinion on the subject of the project – which way of keeping fit presented in the pictures you’d prefer and why.